 Leave to cool, then peel the skin off and chop into pieces.
 Or alternatively, if using the pre-cooked beetroot drain and chop into chunky pieces.

-In a small blender or with a stick blender in a beaker, put in all the spices (but not the mustard seeds) the chillies, garlic, maple syrup, coconut cream and almond milk.
+In a small blender or with a stick blender in a beaker, put in all the spices (but not the mustard seeds) the chillies, garlic, maple syrup, ginger, coconut cream and almond milk.
 Whizz up till smooth.

 Put the coconut oil in a heavy bottomed medium sized pan and place on a medium heat.